anilyadav20456/NearConnect/CONTRIBUTING.md

 We appreciate your time and effort in contributing to [Repository Name]!
 Your contributions help improve the project and are greatly valued.

 ---
 This CONTRIBUTING.md file provides guidelines and instructions for contributing to a GitHub repository.
 It covers the steps to get started, guidelines and best practices, code of conduct, issue tracking, communication channels, and licensing information.
-Contributors are encouraged to follow these guidelines to ensure a smooth collaboration and maintain the project's quality and integrity.
+Contributors are encouraged to follow these guidelines to ensure a smooth collaboration and maintain the project's quality and integrity